yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/HSR_Offload.rst

 Multicast MAC address can be added/deleted using ip maddr commands or Linux socket ioctl SIOCADDMULTI/SIOCDELMULTI.

-.. rubric:: Show muliticast address
+.. rubric:: Show multicast address

 Show current list of multicast address for the HSR interface